Updated: Sep 10

 So why do we have such a desire to win, to be successful, and to be associated with greatness?
 Because most men never get to experience the thrill of standing in the “Winner’s Circle”; hoisting the Vince Lombardi Super Bowl trophy; or being celebrated as the best at what he does.

-In fact, he thinks associating with another person’s success is as close as he’ll ever get to experiencing it himself.
+In fact, he thinks associating with another person’s success is as close as he’ll ever get to experiencing it in his own life.
 And Christian men aren’t any different.
 In a Barna Study (2012) of over two thousand Christian men, it revealed the following:

 • 8 out of 10 (83%) Christian men are dissatisfied with their jobs